Law Offices of Osas Iyamu, LLC.

 Stating:

-2. I was told that any individual that has paid their Visa fees, would not be able to qualify for the Provisional waiver, even though they do not have an appointment in their country of origin.
+2. I was informed that, in particular, individuals who have already paid their visa fees would not qualify for the Provisional Waiver.
+Furthermore, this applies even if they do not have an appointment scheduled in their country of origin.

 This blog post will attempt to respond and clarify certain issues relating to the proposed provisional unlawful presence waiver